statenandrea33/statenandrea33/README.md

 ### Andrea Staten
- I am a Junior at the University of Tennessee, Knoxville.
+ I am a Senior at the University of Tennessee, Knoxville.
 I am currently pursuing a degree in Geographic Information Science and Technology with a minor in Political Science.
 With this degree I am hoping to get a job working for a local county or potentially a non-profit to make an impact on evironmental issues.

 ## Education/Relevant Courses
 -GEOG 311<br>